alpbintug/alpbintug/README.md

 ## How do I navigate your GitHub profile?

-Well, we can group my repositories into these categories:
+Well, we can group my repositories into these categories: (You have to expand dropdown below to access the sections)
 - [Simulations](https://github.com/alpbintug/alpbintug#simulations)
 - [Analysis](https://github.com/alpbintug/alpbintug#analysis)
 - [Computer Science](https://github.com/alpbintug/alpbintug#computer-science)